Critical and multicritical behavior in the Ising-Heisenberg universality class: Conclusion

 For $N\geq2$, a first order transition is predicted for the $\mathbb{Z}_2\otimes O(N)$ universality class.
-At $N=2$, this class is equivalent to the symmetry class of the $O(N)\otimes O(2)$ model corresponding to magnets with a planer spin ordering, where $\mathbb{Z}_2\otimes SO(2)$ symmetry is broken.
-In this class, a transition must be of first order \cite{Helix-4e, Zumbach93, Delamotte00}.
-At the same time, ones discuss a possibility that this transition is of weak first order or almost second order.
+At $N=2$, this class is equivalent to the symmetry class of the $O(N)\otimes O(2)$ model (\ref{ONxOM}) corresponding to magnets with a planar spin ordering, where $\mathbb{Z}_2\otimes SO(2)$ symmetry is broken.
+In this class, a transition must be of a first order \cite{Sokolov95,Pelissetto01,Calabrese04,Zumbach93,Delamotte00}.
+At the same time, one discusses a possibility that this transition is of weak first order or almost second order.
 This is intended to explain the pseudo-scaling and pseudo-universality observed for this symmetry class (see \cite{Delamotte04} for a review).
 In terms of the renormalization group, an imitation of a second order transition is possible, if the RG diagram contains a sufficient small region attractive for RG trajectories starting from a quite wide range of initial parameters, and where the RG-flow is rather slow.
-The existence of such a region in the $O(2)\otimes O(2)$ model has been studied in works \cite{Zumbach93, Delamotte00}.
+The existence of such a region in the $O(2)\otimes O(2)$ model has been studied in works \cite{Zumbach93,Delamotte00}.
 Of cause, this region has $w>0$.
 An almost second order transition is possible in the $\mathbb{Z}_2\otimes O(N)$ model.
-But here, a region of slow RG-flow must be in the region $w<0$, so one expects that critical (pseudo-)exponents is different from the observed indices in the $O(2)\otimes O(2)$ model.
-It should be noted that in $N=2$ case a region of the slow RG-flow may be away from the submanifold $v=u-w$ corresponding to the $O(2)\otimes O(2)$ model.
-For $N=3$ case, a local minimum of the RG-flow has been found, associated with a smallness of the imaginary part of the fixed points $C_{\pm}$ coordinates, the real part of which belongs to the submanifold $v=u-w$ \cite{Zumbach93, Delamotte00}.
-One can expect that the position of this RG-flow minimum remans the same in the general three-charge model \eqref{Z2xON} with $w>0$.
-However, in $N=2$ case, a non-trivial local minimum of the RG-flow is not found.
-And therefore, one should search a slowdown region in the more general model but not only in the submanifold $v=u-w$.
+But here, a region of slow RG-flow must be in the region $w<0$, but in this case, a non-trivial local minimum of the RG-flow is not found.

-The RG-flow geometry in the region $w<0$ is such that a slowdown region is possible while $|w|$ is sufficient small (see fig. \ref{fig12}), at least for not large values of $N$.
-For large $N$, we expect that a phase transition is of distinct first order.
+A region with a slow RG-flow may exist if coordinates of some fixed point are complex-valued but with small imaginary part.
+Such a situation is observed in the $O(N)\otimes O(2)$ model (\ref{ONxOM}) with $N=3$ \cite{Zumbach93,Delamotte00}.
+The points $C_\pm$ have the real part of their coordinates close to the submanifold $v=u-w$ and $w>0$.
+But such points absent in the $\mathbb{Z}_2\otimes O(N)$ model (\ref{Z2xON}) for $N\geq2$.
+So in the region $w<0$, a slow RG-flow region is possible only if $|w|$ is sufficient small.